AskArtwentythree/IPhomework1/README.md

 # Video Filters Project

-This project applies multiple image processing filters to a video stream in real time using Python and OpenCV.
+This project applies multiple image processing filters to a video stream in real time.
 The available filters include **Black and White**, **Erosion**, **Horizontal Flip**, and **Inversion**.
-Each filter is applied sequentially to the video, showcasing how different effects can be stacked together for video manipulation.
+Each filter is applied sequentially to the video, showing by how different effects can be stacked together.

 ## Features